rjeffman/burn_iot/README.md

 ## License

-This script is distributed under the very permissive BSD Zero Clause Licene.
+This script is distributed under the very permissive BSD Zero Clause License.
 See [LICENSE](LICENSE).

 Use at your own (very low) risk.